dheller07/4368group8/readme.md

 2. The experiments is in Main.java
 3. Uncomment the line 61 to run the Wall-E demo.
 Adjustments to learning rate and discount rate can be done with runDemo(alpha, gamma, policy, learningType) function

+_NOTE:_
+_The group has 5 people but only 3 people showed up and put effort to get it done.
+The MIA members are:
+Dang Nguyen
+Sitting Gou_